haozi672/ECEN-758-Project/README.md

 Model_Comparison.ipynb
 ```
 4.If you want to run the training files, you will have to download the dataset(37gbs) and follow the file structure provided in step 1 and run any of the following files:
+(Note: code related to the research extension is included in the CNN file)
 ```bash
 SVM.ipynb
 RF.ipynb